Highlights of the 2024 Berlin International Film Festival | LatestLY

 Taking place from February 15-25, the 74th Berlinale kicks off on Thursday with the world premiere of "Small Things Like These," an Irish-Belgian production directed by Tim Mielants and starring Cillian Murphy, Eileen Walsh, Michelle Fairley and Emily Watson.

-The drama, which is part of the official competition, deals with Ireland's "Magdalen laundries," Catholic Church-run asylums where "young fallen women" were enslaved.
+The drama, which is part of the official competition, deals with Ireland's "Magdalen laundries," Catholic Church-run asylums where "young fallen women" were brutally forced to work in slave-like conditions.
 The gruesome institutions ran from the 1820s to 1996.

 More diversity in the competition